skfmn/PHP-Newsletter/newsletter/readme.txt

 *                                                   *
 * You may modify and distribute this script free of *
 * charge as long as this readme.txt with the        *
-* copyright header remains with it.                 *
+* copyright header remains with it                  *
+* or it is mentioned where you display your credits *
 * YOU MAY NOT SELL THIS SCRIPT                      *
 *****************************************************